Check Engine Light On

 WHAT DOES A CHECK ENGINE LIGHT BLINKING MEAN?

-If your service engine or check engine light is on or blinking it means that one of the vehicle’s sensors detected a problem.
-If the engine light comes on, we strongly advise you to take it to a certified auto mechanic as soon as safely possible.
+If your service engine or check engine light is blinking it means that one of the vehicle’s sensors detected a serious problem, and you should pull your vehicle over at your earliest opportunity to do so safely.
+If the engine light comes on but is not blinking, we still strongly advise you to take it to a certified auto mechanic as soon as safely possible.
 It could be the battery, brakes, transmission, low oil, radiator leak, electrical problem; any number of issues.
-Auto repair shops usually have check engine light code readers on hand to indicate the problem that tripped the engine light sensor.
+Auto repair shops usually have check engine light code readers, called OBD scanners, on hand to indicate the problem that tripped the engine light sensor.

 HOW CAN I RESET A BLINKING CHECK ENGINE LIGHT?